DesayoEm/coresentiment_data_pipeline/Readme.md

 **Decision:** Track Wikipedia pages related to each company, not just the main company page.

-**Rationale:** Stock sentiment isn't just about the company itself—it's about products, services, and ecosystem.
+**Rationale:** Stock sentiment isn't just about the company itself,it's also includes their products, and services.

 - Interest in "iPhone", "AirPods", "Apple Vision Pro" signals Apple sentiment
 - Interest in "AWS Lambda", "Amazon Prime" signals Amazon sentiment